Free Walking Tour Berlin

 Visiting the Main Building

-If you’re planning to visit Berlin, a trip to the main building of the former Tempelhof Airport should be on your bucket list.
+Berlin’s main former Tempelhof Airport structure needs to be at the top of your Berlin visit plans.
 Here are some useful tips to make the most of your visit:

-• Bring your camera to capture the grandeur and unique features of the main hall.
+• Set your camera to document both the size and intriguing architectures of the main hall space.

 Conclusion